List of Bakugan: Wolfurio

 Rafe's Guardian Bakugan.
 Wolfurio's appearance resembles a hybrid of Mega Nemus, Aranaut, and Siege.
 His BakuNano is Lanzato.

 Gundalian Forces Bakugan

 Linehalt

 Ren's Guardian Bakugan.
 Resembles a fiend knight.
 Ren was tasked with protecting Linehalt, who he was afraid of until Linehalt saved his life.
 They spent most of their life training until Barodius offered them a life on the service.
 His Battle Gear is Boomix.

 Rubanoid

 Sid's Guardian Bakugan.
 Resembles a Ruby Dragon.
 After Sid died, Ren adopted Rubanoid and was later given to Linus Claude.
 His Battle Gear is Destrakon Gear, which resembles robotic laser-shooting snakes.

 Boulderon

 Paige's Guardian Bakugan.
 Boulderon's appearance resembles a hybrid of Foxbat, Wilda, Vandarus, Primo Vulcan, and Contestir.
 His BakuNano is Slingpike.

 Twelve Orders' Bakugan

 The following Bakugan are owned by the Twelve Orders:

 Dharak

-Barodius' Guardian Bakugan that esembles a quadrupedal dragon and represents a direct descendant of the original Dharaknoid.
+Barodius' Guardian Bakugan that resembles a quadrupedal dragon and represents a direct descendant of the original Dharaknoid.
 His Battle Gear is AirKor.